dosco/graphjin/README.md

 ![Docker build](https://img.shields.io/docker/cloud/build/dosco/super-graph.svg?style=flat-square)
 [![Discord Chat](https://img.shields.io/discord/628796009539043348.svg)](https://discord.gg/6pSWCTZ)

 Super Graph gives you a high performance GraphQL API without you having to write any code.
-GraphQL is automatically compiled efficient an SQL query.
+GraphQL is automagically compiled into an efficient SQL query.
 Use it either as a library or a standalone service.

 ## Using it as a service